Budibase/website/content/blog/alternatives/quickbase/index.md

 Uniquely, our free plan comes with SSO.

-Premium licenses bull at $50 per creator per month, and $5 per end-user.
+Premium licenses bill at $50 per creator per month, and $5 per end-user.
 This also comes along with custom branding, synchronous automations, and application back-ups.

 We also offer custom enterprise pricing, with enforceable SSO, audit logs, active directory support, air-gapped deployment, and more.